Teekoy: Culture

 People at Teekoy are educated and self-employed or employed either in government, private or abroad.
 Educational institutions include St. Mary's High School, now more than six decades old.

+Religion

+A sizable proportion of the population is Syrian Christian (Syro-Malabar Catholic), but there is also a large minority of Muslims and Hindus.
+There is a small colony of converted Dalit Christians as well.

+The noted Roman Catholic theologian Kurien Kunnumpuram (1931–2018) was born in Teekoy.